-Our Handmade soaps are made using the cold process method.
-This Handmade soap making method involves mixing sodium hydroxide with water then adding it to selected oils.
+Our handmade soaps are made the old fashion way using the cold process method.
+This handmade soap-making method involves mixing sodium hydroxide with water then adding it to selected oils.
 Once mixed is goes through a saponification process.
 In this process all the sodium hydroxide is neutralized and by the end of the process contains non at all.

 Natural glycerine forms during this process which is retained in the end product.
 Most commercial soaps have the glycerine removed.
 Glycerine acts as a humectant, drawing moisture to your skin keeping it hydrated.

-I often use botanicals in my handmade natural soaps as well, these will include the use of herbs and flower petals, such as rose buds, mint leaves, parsley, lavender buds, wheat grass, alkanet root, madder root, nettle leaves, indigo powder, cornflower petals, alfalfa, Jasmine buds, safflower, calendula, comfrey, chamomile, poppy seeds and aloe vera.
+We often use botanicals in our handmade natural soaps.
+Commonly used ingredients are herbs and flower petals.
+Also used are rose buds, lavender buds, nettle leaves, cornflower petals, Jasmine buds, safflower, calendula, comfrey, chamomile, poppy seeds and white sage.
 You may also find Himalayan salt and Active charcoal.

 Soy wax is water soluble so if you have a spill you can clean it up with hot soapy water.
-Soy wax burns cleaner than other types of wax so there is less soot, it also emits less toxins into the environment.
-Soy wax burns up to 50% longer than other types of wax therefore it is more cost effective.
+Soy wax burns cleaner than other types of wax so there is less soot, it also emits fewer toxins into the environment.
+Soy wax burns up to 50% longer than other types of wax therefore it is more cost-effective.